Lombiq/GitHub-Actions/Docs/Workflows.md

 ## Validate Pull Request workflow

+Validates pull requests for various criteria:

+- Labels and comments on pull requests with merge conflicts.
-Validates if the pull request's title contains a Jira-style issue code (e.g. PROJ-123), and if it contains the issue code with the link to the Jira issue in the body (or adds both if it can be figured out from the branch name).
-Also labels and comments on pull requests with merge conflicts.
+- Adds a Jira-style issue code (e.g. PROJ-123) to the pull request's title, and a link to the Jira issue in the body if it's not there yet.

 ```yaml
 name: Validate Pull Request